B1.7Reduce embodied carbon and improve resilience in new buildings

 Description

-Globally, emissions from buildings account for 40% of greenhouse gas (GHG) emissions with 11% being attributed to materials and construction.
-These emissions, known as embodied carbon, are generated from the extraction, transportation, manufacturing, construction and disposal of building materials.
-With the transition to low carbon mechanical systems reducing operational emissions from buildings, the role of embodied carbon in building emissions is becoming increasingly significant.
+Globally, buildings are responsible for approximately 40% of greenhouse gas (GHG) emissions, with 11% attributed to the materials and construction process.
+These emissions - known as embodied carbon - are generated through the extraction, transportation, manufacturing, construction, and eventual disposal of building materials.
+As operational emissions from buildings are reduced through the adoption of low-carbon mechanical systems, the relative impact of embodied carbon is becoming increasingly significant.

-In many cases, low carbon alternatives exist for building materials, including sustainably-sourced mass timber.
-As an emerging area of policy and practice, more work is needed to determine how the City can best encourage and incentivize low carbon building materials.
+In many cases, low-carbon alternatives to conventional building materials are available, including sustainably sourced mass timber.
+However, as an emerging area of policy and practice, further work is needed to determine how the City can effectively encourage and incentivize the use of low-carbon materials in new construction.

-In addition to addressing operational and embodied carbon in buildings, we also need to prepare buildings for heat waves and smokey air, events that are becoming more common due to climate change.
-Passive and active cooling, alongside enhance air filtration, can ensure new buildings are able to maintain safe and comfortable indoor conditions today and in the future.
-The City will need to explore how best to encourage and require these climate-resiliency measures, in coordination with provincial standards.
+In parallel, buildings must also be designed to withstand the growing impacts of climate change, including more frequent heat waves and smoke from wildfires.
+Incorporating passive and active cooling, along with enhanced air filtration, can help ensure that new buildings maintain safe and comfortable indoor environments both now and in the future.
+The City will explore how best to encourage and, where appropriate, require these climate-resilient features, working in coordination with evolving provincial standards.